sunnyadeshara86/system-design-primer/SystemDesignBasics.md

 Distributed software systems are often used in large-scale applications where scalability, availability, and fault tolerance are critical requirements.
 Examples of distributed software systems include cloud computing platforms, peer-to-peer networks, distributed databases, and content delivery networks (CDNs).

 Designing, developing, and maintaining a distributed software system can be challenging because it requires careful consideration of network communication, data consistency, availability, fault tolerance, and security.

+### Understanding system design

+System design is the process of defining the architecture, components, modules, interfaces, and interactions of a software system to meet its functional and non-functional requirements.
+It involves transforming a set of requirements into a blueprint or a plan that describes how the software system will be structured, implemented, and maintained.

+The goal of software system design is to create a design that is easy to understand, maintain, and extend and that meets the performance, scalability, reliability, and security requirements of the system.
+The design should also be flexible enough to accommodate changes in the requirements or the environment over time.

+The software system design process typically involves the following steps:

+* Requirements analysis: Understanding and defining the functional and non-functional requirements of the system.
+This step also calls for a deeper look into the read-and-write patterns and then designing the system to take advantage of these patterns.
+* High-level architecture design: Defining the overall structure of the system (see Figure 1.2), including its components, modules, and interfaces.
+* Detailed design: Defining the internal structure and behavior of each component and module.
+This also involves the core algorithms of each component and mechanisms of interactions between components.
+* User interface design: Designing the user interface of the system that would interact with the backend services via APIs.
+This is to be done at a very high level.
+* API design: Defining proper APIs, which would enable the user interface or the frontend to interact with the backend services.
+* Database design: Designing the data structures and storage mechanisms used by the system.
+The database could be simple file storage to a relational database such as MySQL or a NoSQL database such as HBase or Cassandra.

+The output of the software system design process is a set of design documents, such as architectural diagrams and detailed design documents, enlisting and defining the APIs and user interface prototypes, which serve as a blueprint for implementing the software system.